p07r0457/CPPGM-StarterKit/README.md

     whitespace-sequence

 We recommend subsuming comments into this production rather than replacing them with a single space.
 The start and end states should be connected by non-new-line whitespace.
-If you encounter `/` followed by `*` enter into "inline comment state", if you encounter `/` followed by `/` enter into "single line comment state".
+If you encounter `/` followed by `*`, enter _inline comment state_; if you encounter `/` followed by `/`, enter _single line comment state_.
 Exit them as described in the standard.

     header-name

 This is straightforward, just follow the grammar.
-However it should only be considered in certain contexts as described earlier.
+However, it should only be considered in certain contexts as described earlier.

     each non-white-space character that cannot be one of the above

 This is simple.
-If you can't tokenize a sequence just emit each code point in this category.
+If you cannot tokenize a sequence, just emit each code point in this category.
 We will also permit (as does the standard) to simply error in many of these cases.

-Now that you have all the DFAs you will combine them into a single state machine with lookahead.
+Now that you have all the DFAs you will combine them into a single state machine with look-ahead.
 The state machine starts in the `start` state.
 It will receive the stream of code points from the translation tasks.
-Based on the lookahead it will enter one of the DFAs above.
-In some cases there will still be ambiguity so you will need to make a decision based on lookahead.
+Based on the look-ahead it will enter one of the DFAs above.
+In some cases there will still be ambiguity so you will need to make a decision based on look-ahead.
 For example `u8` can be an identifier, it can also be the `encoding-prefix` of a `string-literal`.
-So at the end of identifier `u8` if the lookahead is `"` then enter the `string-literal` DFA - if not emit `u8` as an `identifier` and return to the `start` state.
-Similarly at the end of `character-literal`, if the lookahead is a valid `identifier` start, than enter `user-defined-character-literal`, otherwise emit the `character-literal`.
+So, at the end of identifier `u8`, if the look-ahead is `"` then enter the `string-literal` DFA, otherwise emit `u8` as an `identifier` and return to the `start` state.
+Similarly at the end of `character-literal`, if the look-ahead is a valid `identifier` start, than enter `user-defined-character-literal`, otherwise emit the `character-literal`.

-Also there is some cross-over between `whitespace-sequence` comment starts `//`, and `/*` and the divide and divide assign operators `/` and `/=`.
+Also, there is some cross-over between `whitespace-sequence` comment starts `//`, and `/*` and the divide and divide-assign operators `/` and `/=`.
 You can deal with that by combining the DFAs.
 For example you might create a state `forward-slash` that indicates the last seen code point is `/`, then based on lookahead either enter the operator DFA or the whitespace/comment DFA.

 Usually you will need to match the longest token (some exceptions are comments, raw strings and the `<` `::` case).
-So greedily "keep going" in the state machine until you can't go and further, then emit the discovered token and return to the start state.
+So greedily "keep going" in the state machine until you cannot go and further, then emit the discovered token and return to the start state.

 To emit a token there is an interface provided in the skeleton code called `IPPTokenStream`.
 It has one function for each token type.
 In most cases you will need to store and then UTF-8 encode the code point sequence corresponding to the token to pass to the data argument.
-The token data is expected to have the translation tasks applied (for one example "line splicing"), but not the literal tasks (for example decoding `simple-escape-sequences` is not required at this stage) (which occur later in translation phase 7 and is not part of this assignment).
+The token data is expected to have the translation tasks applied (for one example _line splicing_), but not the literal tasks (for example decoding `simple-escape-sequences` is not required at this stage) (which occur later in translation phase 7 and is not part of this assignment).

 ### Extra Credit (Optional/Ungraded)